youneshenniwrites/Plush/README.md

 * When a user refreshes the feed:
   * An AppSync Client graphql query will request all the current pictures stored in the DynamoDB Picture table.

-## How to run this on your local machine?
+## Prerequisites

-You need the following tools:
+To run this app on your local machine, you need the following tools:

 * [Expo CLI](https://docs.expo.io/versions/latest/workflow/expo-cli/)
   * `npm install -g expo-cli`